mumoshu/terraform-provider-eksctl/README.md

 vpc:
   cidr: "192.168.0.0/16"       # (optional, must match CIDR used by the given VPC)
   subnets:
-    # must provide 'private' and/or 'public' subnets by availibility zone as shown
+    # must provide 'private' and/or 'public' subnets by availability zone as shown
     private:
       us-east-2a:
         id: "subnet-1234"